srey942/video-apis-assessment/README.md

 * Upload APIs- The upload API can be tested by using the following URL : `localhost:3000/video`.
 On the body, select `form-data`,on the key give the parameter
   name as `file` and in `value`, select a video file and send the request.

-* Video metadata API - The upload API can be tested by using the following URL : `localhost:3000/video/metadata/:videoId`.
+* Video metadata API - The upload API can be tested by using the following URL : `localhost:3000/video/:videoId/metadata`.
 The videoId should be on the URL as a parameter.
 The `videoId` can be found on the supabase storage.
 The videoId is nothing but the unique name of the video that is stored in the supabase.

-* Merge Video API - The merge API can be tested using the following URL :
+* Merge Video API - The merge API can be tested using the following URL : localhost:3000/video/:videoId/metadata

-* Download Video API - The download API can be tested using the following URL :
+* Download Video API - The download API can be tested using the following URL : localhost:3000/video/merged/:videoId/

 ## Limitations

-The supabase free account provides storage of maximum of 50Mb.
-Hence the file can't be larger than 50Mb.
-Please refer the screenshot below.
+The supabase free account provides storage of maximum of 50Mb.Please refer the screenshot below.
+Due to the size limit, I was unable to test files sizes above 50MB.

 ![image](https://github.com/srey942/video-apis-assessment/assets/46189829/dd0ac787-eda5-41f7-9d98-6d04a4e6261d)

+There could be some delay during the merging videos as the conversion using `fluent-ffmpeg` takes longer time.